nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 </div>

 **Tips:**
-- Be careful when using this command, as it permanently deletes all current entries.
+- Be careful when using this command, as it deletes all current entries.
+- If you do accidentally clear, you can use the `undo` command to reverse the action.
 - Consider exporting your data before using the `clear` command if you need a [backup](#backup).

 [Back to Table of Contents](#table-of-contents)